Please note: Information on this page relates to the 2016 academic year unless otherwise specified.

 A minor requires 60 points at 200- and 300-level including at least 15 points at 300-level.
 You need to plan ahead to ensure that you do any prerequisite 100-level courses as your first year electives.

 Please contact the relevant Faculty or School for course information relating to your choice of minor.

 Please visit our postgraduate study pages on the School of Design website for information about postgraduate qualifications in Industrial Design.

-The Industrial Design specialisation in the BDI programme can lead to a variety of careers, including:
+The Industrial Design major in the BDI programme can lead to a variety of careers, including:

 - design consultant